 How to use the Page explorer report

-In this report, we show you all the raw data that has been collected by Site Audit during the crawl.
+Page Explorer shows you all the raw data collected during the crawl.

 Below are some actionable ways to use this report.

 Find all affiliate links on a website